BU-KABlab/nesp-lib-py/README.md

 These pumps are also distributed under different names, like Aladdin by World Precision Instruments (WPI) and LA by Landgraf Laborsysteme.

-This is a fork from florian-lapp's original, modified to accommodate other NE models and paramaters.
+This is a fork from florian-lapp's original combined with modifications from AbeKh (https://github.com/AbeKh/nesp-lib-py.git), modified to accommodate other NE models and paramaters, and add QOL features.

 ## Features